Are Your Workers Subject to Payroll Taxation?

 If you operate your business through a corporation, the payroll tax breaks associated with hiring family members are not available.
 This is because your corporation, and not you, will be considered the employer.

 For similar reasons, most of the tax breaks won't be available if you operate your business through a partnership.
 However, if you and your spouse are the only partners of the partnership, you do retain the tax breaks associated with hiring your children.
-This rule holds true for limited liability companies (LLCs) as well, since in the eyes of the IRS, an LLC is treated as a partnership.
+This rule holds true for limited liability companies (LLCs) as well, provided that the LLC does not elect to be taxed as a corporation, rather than keeping the default taxation.